 There's a story about a couple trying to visit the Museum of Menstruation that Harry Finley likes to tell.
-They were English, on vacation to Washington, DC, and arranged to visit Finley's museum during their trip, probably sometime between the obligatory stop at the Smithsonian and gawking at the National Mall.
+They were English, on vacation to Washington, DC, and arranged to visit Finley's museum during their trip, probably sometime between the obligatory stop at The Smithsonian and gawking at the National Mall.
 But the couple never made it to the Museum of Menstruation.
 They later told Finley over the phone that they'd taken a taxi to the address he provided in New Carrollton, Maryland, on the fringes of Washington, DC, down the suburban, tree-lined street—but there was no museum, just a house.

 The museum itself, which opened in 1994 and closed abruptly in 1998, was filled with all manner of menstrual artifacts: the very first Kotex advertisement from January 1921; a collection of Tampax products dating back to the 1930s; a pink dress made almost entirely out of menstrual cups.
 There were female mannequin torsos strung from the ceiling, clothed in menstrual underwear and sanitary napkins.
 Wandering through the exhibit would be Finley's cat, Mack C. Padd.

 Harry Finley is not who you would expect to run a museum about menstruation.
 He was born in 1942 in Long Branch, New Jersey, to the kind of normal, all-American family where menstruation was simply not a topic of discussion.
-His father served in the Army; his mother stayed at home to raise him along with two brothers.
+His father served in the Army, his mother stayed at home to raise him along with two brothers.

 While his older brother followed in their father's footsteps by attending West Point, Finley studied philosophy at Johns Hopkins, then moved to Germany to begin a career as an artist.
 He got a job as the art director for a German magazine, where he got into the habit of flipping through other magazines for design inspiration.
-It was through this exercise that he happened upon a series of advertisements for a menstrual products, which struck him as different from those in the United States.
+It was through this exercise that he happened upon a series of advertisements for a menstrual products, which struck him as different than those in the United States.
 When he saw an interesting ad for menstrual products, he'd tear the page out and tuck it away somewhere.

 Finley didn't mean for it to become anything at first—it was just a hobby, the way some people collect Beanie Babies or Pokémon cards.
 But eventually, the collection became so large that he thought to himself, I've got all of this stuff.
 Why shouldn't there be a museum to show it off?